MassD/99/README.md

 Consider a height-balanced binary tree of height h.
 What is the maximum number of nodes it can contain?

-Clearly, maxN = 2h - 1.
+A. Clearly, maxN = 2h - 1.
 However, what is the minimum number minN?
 This question is more difficult.
-Try to find a recursive statement and turn it into a function min\_nodes defined as follows: min_nodes h returns the minimum number of nodes in a height-balanced binary tree of height h.
+Try to find a recursive statement and turn it into a function `min_nodes` defined as follows: `min_nodes h` returns the minimum number of nodes in a height-balanced binary tree of height h.

+B. On the other hand, we might ask: what is the maximum height H a height-balanced binary tree with N nodes can have? `max_height n` returns the maximum height of a height-balanced binary tree with n nodes.

+C. Now, we can attack the main problem: construct all the height-balanced binary trees with a given nuber of nodes. `hbal_tree_nodes n` returns a list of all height-balanced binary tree with n nodes.

 ## 99+ problems in OCaml

 Here are the problems that I think harder or much harder than 99 problems in OCaml, but definitely worth thinking.

+### List

+### Max

 ### Binary Trees

-#####